Compare any two graphics cards:

 Memory BandwidthTheoretically speaking, the Radeon HD 6770 should be a lot faster than the GeForce 9600 GSO ASUS 512 overall. (explain)

-Pixel RateThe Radeon HD 6770 is quite a bit (about 118%) faster with regards to full screen anti-aliasing than the GeForce 9600 GSO ASUS 512, and also will be capable of handling higher resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon HD 6770 is a lot (more or less 118%) more effective at AA than the GeForce 9600 GSO ASUS 512, and will be able to handle higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison